 Could pieces of Earth really reach other planets?
 According to older theories, chances were good that some might reach the Moon or Venus, but gravity from the Sun and Earth makes reaching Mars improbable.

 However, the new simulations show a Mars impact – and even Jupiter – to be probable with the right ejection speeds.
 By involving slightly more particles at five times the rate of motion, the new results show the particles could even go beyond the Solar System.
 Oddly enough, the faster they moved, the lesser their chances of encountering the Moon and Venus became.
-Of the 10,242 tested, 691 particles ‘escaped’ out of the entirely, and six landed on Jupiter itself.
+Of the 10,242 tested, 691 particles ‘escaped’ out of the Solar System entirely, and six landed on Jupiter itself.
 Is this a Neil Young vision of flying Mother Nature’s silver seed to a new home?

 by "environment clean generations"